Rorima/javascript/notes.md

 ## Callbacks

 Callbacks are functions that are passed as arguments to other functions.
 This is a very important feature of asynchronous programming, and it enables the function that receives the callback to call our code when it finishes a long task, while allowing us to continue the execution of the code.
+When you pass the function as an argument to another function, make sure not to pass the parethesis with it, just the name of the function.

 For example: